- Staying out all night?

 - Show your child that you are happy to have them back home.
 Try to stay calm, rather than get angry, tell them that you love them and will help them solve any problems they have.

-- Thinking of running away?
-This guide for children and young people reveals the risks of running away and offers advice on where you can find help.
+- The Children's Society: Information for young people - this guide for children and young people reveals the risks of running away and offers advice on where you can find help

 - Runaway Helpline